NolanMM/Azure_AI_Recognizer_Project/Readme.md

 1. Install the required dependencies as mentioned in the [Prerequisites](#prerequisites) section.

+2. Modify the key (Replace "ImportKEY" by your key) for OpenAI Services in Azure_AI_RECOGNIZER/Services/Images_Services/openai_module.py

-2. Run the following command in the terminal to start the server:
+3. Run the following command in the terminal to start the server:

 * Run the server: